ombharatiya/FAANG-Coding-Interview-Questions/README.md

 # Coding Interview Questions

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/ombharatiya) for technical updates.
+Follow me [@Om Bharatiya](https://twitter.com/ombharatiya) for technical updates.

 ---